GIDSOpenStandaarden/Signpost/README.md

 - No repositories yet.

 ## Security, legal documents and templates
-Frameworks that help you implement policies easily for governance, risk and compliance.
+Frameworks that help you implement policies more easily for governance, risk and compliance.
 As you make use of, or contribute to our GIDS Open Standaarden open source components.

 - [GIDSOpenStandaarden-SecurityFramework](https://github.com/GIDSOpenStandaarden/GIDSOpenStandaarden-SecurityFramework).
 [Beta] instructions for peer review or external audit.
 - [GIDSOpenStandaarden-LegalDocuments](https://github.com/GIDSOpenStandaarden/GIDSOpenStandaarden-LegalDocuments).
 [Beta] legal commons, licences, processing agreement.